Parameterized Complexity of Streaming Diameter and Connectivity Problems: Connectivity

 Now assume the answer to $\textsc{Disj}_n$ is YES, that is, there is no index $i$ such that $x_i = y_i = 1$.
 We will construct a simple path from $a_0$ to either $a_{n+1}$ or $b_{n+1}$.
 If this succeeds, then the graph must be a single cycle, as we can continue to the other of $a_{n+1}$ or $b_{n+1}$ and walk the other way to $b_0$, never crossing the first path because every vertex has degree 2.
 These two paths together with the edges $(a_0, b_0)$, $(a_{n+1}, b_{n+1})$ form a single cycle.
 Starting at $a_0$, we can view a path going `right', crossing each index $i$ step by step.
 At an $a_{i,1}$, there are only two possible cases: either we walk through $a_{i,2}, a_{i,3}, b_{i,2}, b_{i,3}$ in some order and end in $a_{i,4}$, or we have a path to $b_{i,4}$ (using only vertices of index $i$).
 In both cases, we can advance to the next $i$.
 At an $b_{i,1}$, there are also only two cases: either there is an edge to $b_{i,4}$ or there is a path through $b_{i,2}, a_{i,2}$ to $a_{i,4}$.
 In both cases, we can advance to the next $i$.
 Hence, we can find a path walking through each $i$ advancing to the next, which must mean we end up in either $a_{n+1}$ or $b_{n+1}$, and we are done.

-We conclude that any algorithm that can solve the \textsc{Connectivity} problem on the graph construction `Cycles' in the AL model in $p$ passes, must use $\Omega(n/p)$ bits of memory by Proposition~\ref{prop:DisjReduction}.
-As the construction is always a disjoint union of cycles, it has maximum degree 2. \end{proof}
+We conclude that any algorithm that can solve the \textsc{Connectivity} problem on the graph construction `Cycles' in the AL model in $p$ passes, must use $\Omega(n/p)$ bits of memory by Proposition~\ref{prop:DisjReduction}. \end{proof}

 We note that we can make the result of Theorem~\ref{thm:Cycles-Conn} (and \ref{thm:CyclesPermConn}) hold for bipartite graphs of maximum degree 2 by subdividing every edge, making the graph odd cycle-free, and thus bipartite.